History of Casino Gambling in Atlantic City

 |Borgata Casino & Spa||July 2, 2003|

 In July 2006, the casinos in Atlantic City were forced to cease gambling operations due to a state-wide budget crisis.
 State regulators, whose presence is required for gaming operations, were prohibited from working.
 The casino floors were closed for three days.
-Casinos were also shuttered during Hurricane Gloria in September 1985 and Hurricane Irene in August 2011.
+Casinos were also shuttered during Hurricane Gloria in September 1985, Hurricane Irene in August 2011, and Superstorm Sandy in October and November 2012.
+On March 16, 2020, the casinos were forced to close temporarily due to the COVID-19 pandemic.

-RESOURCES IN THE HESTON COLLECTION ON CASINO GAMBLING
+RESOURCES IN THE ATLANTIC CITY HERITAGE COLLECTIONS ON CASINO GAMBLING

 - Transcripts of legislative hearings, government reports and studies from the early years of casino development in Atlantic City